The Major and Minor Program

 Three additional upper division physics courses (to total at least 9 units, for an upper division physics unit total of at least 17 units).

 All upper division physics courses must be taken for a letter grade (thus Physics 100, H190, 198 and 199 will not count toward the minor program).
 A minimum of three upper division courses must be completed at Berkeley.
+All grades for courses used for the minor must be passing grades (C- or better).
 An overall minimum GPA of 2.0 is required in upper division courses applied to the minor program.